-After a while she spontaneously stood up, went to a shop in the bus station and bought some tigerbalm.
+After a while she spontaneously stood up, went to a shop in the bus station and bought some tiger balm.

-She tried to say something in Thai, but our efforts in communication were hopeless since she did not speak any English, and in those days my Thai language skills were practically zero.
+She tried to say something in Thai, but our efforts in communication were hopeless since she did not speak one word of English, and in those days my Thai language skills were practically zero.
 So we just smiled at each other, the universal language.

 After a while she had to catch her bus and left, smiling and happy that she had helped me, and I was just overwhelmed by the fact that a total stranger gave me a spontaneous foot massage in the waiting area of a bus station.

-I wonder if this woman knows that her simple act of kindness reserved her a permanent space in my heart and mind, and that she gave me a memory that makes me feel good every time I think about it for the rest of my life?
+I wonder if this woman knew that her simple act of kindness reserved her a permanent space in my heart and mind, and that she gave me a memory that makes me feel good every time I think about it for the rest of my life?

 Before you think that this is normal behavior in Thailand, you should know that Thais generally don’t touch each other in public.
 Massage is the one exception.